Ben's Engineering Blog

 JIT Hydration

 What is hydration?
-It is typically refers to the act of making statically rendered markup interactive.
+It typically refers to the act of making statically rendered markup interactive.

 But what is interactive?
 Interactivity is added by attaching event listeners and setting the scene for those listeners to be able to change the view.
-The aim of this step is to make the page indifferent to it being client side rendered.
+The step aims to make the page indifferent to it being client-side rendered.

 So how do frameworks add event listeners to the existing markup?